pfgithub/threadclient/README.md

         on the outside and set pointer-events: none on the content while the content is not revealed.
 I thought I did this already but maybe something with having two seperate implementations caused it.
 -   [ ] the refresh button
--   [ ] improve how parent and child nodes and listings are represented: reddit lets you link to a comment that might be deep in the thread. mastodon has the same. improve how this is represented in Generic data and improve how it is displayed on the page. currently, {header, replies}
-        is how posts exist. instead, change so the top level can have either a listing or a single thread. listings are single_thread[]. single_thread has {parents: thing[]} which might have a load more on top and {replies: thing[]}
 -   [ ] support open in new tab on added to homescreen version of page
 -   [ ] avoid keeping iframes in dom when they are not visible
 -   [ ] twitter tweet preview support (`https://cdn.syndication.twimg.com/tweet?id=`:id`&lang=en`)